 Because the physiology of children are unique to that of adults, their organs may not always be located at the right places.
 It takes considerable amount of knowledge, skill, and experience to perform surgery on an infant.
 One wrong move can have serious implications on the child’s health, which is why pediatric surgeons undergo years and years of studying pediatric surgery to perform them with exact precision.

 They can perform both invasive and minimally invasive surgical procedures in children.
 Invasive surgeries require bigger cuts, which technically increases the surgical risk.
 Minimally invasive surgeries on the other hand, require smaller incisions (i.e. laparoscopy) with the use of a tiny scope to improve accuracy and precision.
 It’s because of these reasons why children need pediatric surgeons as they provide the best form of surgical care possible for young patients with underdeveloped bodies.

-If you’re looking for a highly qualified pediatric surgeon within the Perth area, look no further than Dr. Jill Orford.
+If you’re looking for a highly qualified pediatric surgeon within the Newcastle area, look no further than Dr. Jill Orford.
 She’s been attending to the surgical needs of Australia’s youngest patients for more than two decades and has the experience and expertise to handle complex surgical needs of children and infants.
 Contact Dr. Jill Orford today regarding your child’s surgical needs.